 5949 E. University Drive

 This 5,000-square-foot vertical urban farm is a center of education, sharing knowledge on how to produce healthy and nutritious food using no soil.
-Visitors to True Garden can learn more about organic growing practices, nutrition, overall health and wellness and enjoy their weekly farmer’s markets featuring living produce.
+Visitors to True Garden can learn more about organic growing practices, nutrition, overall health wellness.
+Enjoy their weekly farmer’s markets featuring living produce on Wednesdays and Saturdays from 8am-Noon.
 Call ahead for a list of current events and educational seminars.
 Private tours available for groups of 10 or more.

 3440 S. Hawes Road

-Visitors to Mesa can roll up their sleeves and get a taste of life on the farm.
-Tours are aimed at demonstrating to visitors the daily life on a working “agritourist” family farm.
-In addition to learning about modern dairy operation and how farmers work to be environmentally conscious, guests also discover the dedication taken to the care, comfort, and health of every animal.
-Also on site is a petting zoo, Milk & Ice Cream Bar, and Mooster’s Moo-tique - a fully-stocked boutique featuring toys, novelty items, games, candy, fresh eggs, cheeses, and local jams and honey.
+Tours are aimed at demonstrating the daily life on a working “agritourist” family farm.
+In addition to learning about modern dairy operation and how farmers work to be environmentally conscious, guests also discover the dedication given to the care and comfort of every healthy animal.
+Also on site is a petting zoo, Milk & Ice Cream Bar, and Mooster’s Moo-tique – a fully-stocked boutique with candy, fresh eggs, cheeses, and local jams and honey.

 Queen Creek Olive Mill